roo-nju/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an incoming PhD student of [HKUST Vision and System Design Lab](http://vsdl.ust.hk/index.html) led by [Prof. Tim CHENG](http://vsdl.ust.hk/index.html) at the Department of Electronic & Computer Engineering, HKUST.
-Previously, I obtained by Bachelor's Degree at the Department of Electronic Science and Engineering, Nanjing University, where I was advised by [Prof. Li DU]([智能感知与通信实验室 (nju.edu.cn)](https://iscl.nju.edu.cn/main.psp)) and Xiaoliang CHEN in [Lab of ICAIS]([王中风课题组 (nju.edu.cn)](https://ese.nju.edu.cn/ICAIS/main.psp)).
+Previously, I obtained by Bachelor's Degree at the Department of Electronic Science and Engineering, Nanjing University, where I was advised by [Prof. Li DU](https://iscl.nju.edu.cn/main.psp) and Xiaoliang CHEN in [Lab of ICAIS](https://ese.nju.edu.cn/ICAIS/main.psp).